 To read the full careers' policy, please read our Employability Plan linked below.

 Careers Week - Young People have the opportunity to engage in virtual and class learning activities as part of the National Careers Week or Creative Careers Week.

 Careers assembly - Where a different professional/business is invited to talk about their job – either in person or virtually.
 Young People are given the opportunity to present/share their careers learning and encounters.

 Careers workshop - where a different professional/business presents an activity (in school or offsite) that provides students with interactive, hands-on learning about a role in industry.

 Enterprise Coffee Morning - for parents to learn more about the way in which careers learning is delivered and the projects young people are working on.
 Local businesses are invited to attend.

 College Park School believes in giving FE, HE and training providers the opportunity to talk to young people at the school.
 Please see the Provider Access Policy and Provider Access application form linked below.

-For an overview of how careers related learning is delivered at College Park School, please see our Learning for Work pathways by using this link:*
+For an overview of how careers related to learning is delivered at College Park School, please see our Learning for Work pathways by using this link:*

 Young People following the formal curriculum may work towards gaining GCSEs; Functional Skills exams Entry Level 1, 2, and 3 in Maths and English; Arts Award – Bronze.
 They also have the opportunity to acquire functional skills accreditations or qualifications, e.g. ASDAN, OCR Life Skills.

 KS5 Post 16+: Careers Passports will be maintained throughout Post 16+ in order to build a portfolio that demonstrates and evidences students’ career education and workplace skills acquired, with the intention of forming a CV.

 KS3: all Young People in Year 8 (Indigo/White classes) and their families will have a 1:1 meeting with an independent Careers Adviser.
-This is to prepare for setting outcomes for adulthood in Year 9 Annual Reviews, which will include specific targets related to future careers.
+This is to prepare for setting outcomes for adulthood in the Year 9 Annual Reviews, which will include specific targets related to future careers.